Loading...

 Exercise Regularly

-Engage in regular physical activity, such as walking or cycling, which can help regulate blood sugar levels.
+Engage in regular physical activity, such as walking or jogging, which can enhance insulin sensitivity and help manage post-meal blood sugar levels.

 healthspan-mbl